Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 Sometimes preprocessing the data and setting up the training on new summarization data can be tricky.
 For convenience, I have setup the preproccessing and training for the Pointer-Generator architecture, Bert Extractive (BertSum) architecture, and Transformer architecture using Tensor2Tensor.
 Each of these needed alterations from the original repos, since the data is formatted differently than the CNN/DailyMail datasets they used.

-In addition, the BertSum repo has been altered to use SciBert [ https://github.com/allenai/scibert ] as it's starting weights.
+In addition, the forked BertSum repo has been altered to use SciBert [ https://github.com/allenai/scibert ] as it's starting weights.
+Allen AI's SciBert has been trained on 1.14 million research papers (18% in the computer science domain, 82% in the biomedical domain), so I felt it is the best set of starting weights for this project.
+The forked repo has added possible args for new configuration files, pretrained models, and vocab files in order to use the SciBert pretrained weight.
+These args can also be used for any set of pretrained weights, vocabs, and configurations.
+At this time, I would also like to give a shoutout to the BioBert pre-trained model [ https://github.com/dmis-lab/biobert ], which I had the pleasure of working with in my previous project.

 The following is a paper for each architecture, original Github repos, my forked versions of those repos, and Colab Notebooks that have the preprocessing/training setup.